Climate and Nature Crisis

 Framing

-• Situate stories within long-term trends and scientific evidence (e.g. rising average temperatures, changing rainfall patterns, species decline).
+• Situate stories within long-term trends and scientific evidence (e.g. rising average temperatures, collapse of ocean currents, changing rainfall patterns, species decline), and their impact on life on earth.

 • Where reporting on extreme weather, explain: